 One of the most mind-bending revelations of quantum physics over the past century has been that properties of particles are possibly not real until they are measured.
-Now a new thought experiment suggests that conclusion may be too tame: it seems that particles’ properties—their spin, for instance—may not even belong to them.
+Now a thought experiment suggests that conclusion may be too tame: it seems that particles' properties—their spin, for instance—may not even belong to them.
 This possibility is akin to saying that your personality does not belong to you.

-The new study claims to demonstrate this paradoxical disconnect between particles and their properties via a new version of the so-called quantum Cheshire cat experiment.
-First performed in 2013, the experiment draws its name from the disappearing feline in Lewis Carroll’s Alice’s Adventures in Wonderland and involves the ostensible separation of a cat (actually, a particle) from its grin (some property of the particle).
+The study claims to demonstrate this paradoxical disconnect between particles and their properties via a version of the so-called quantum Cheshire cat experiment.
+First performed in 2013, the experiment draws its name from the disappearing feline in Lewis Carroll's Alice's Adventures in Wonderland and involves the ostensible separation of a cat (actually, a particle) from its grin (some property of the particle).